gubser/gubser.github.io/_posts/2019-01-29-bounded-async-cache.md

 - `LastAccessedAt`: Used to sort entries to evict from the cache in LRU order.

 ## Cache Logic
-The cache is implemented as a class and holds a reference to a `ConcurrentDictionary`.
-(The cache parameters `maxCount`, `removeBulkSize`, ... are discussed later in this post.)
+The cache is implemented as a class and holds a reference to a `ConcurrentDictionary`. `request` is the function we want to cache.
+The other parameters `maxCount`, `removeBulkSize`, `maxRetrievalAge` are discussed in the following section.
 ```fsharp
 type AsyncBoundedCache<'key,'value> (maxCount: int, removeBulkSize: int, maxRetrievalAge: int, request: 'key -> Async<'value>) =
     let cache = ConcurrentDictionary<'key, CacheEntry<'value>>()